natalieagus/50005/docs/NS/05-network-security-app.md

 > Man in the middle attack
 >
 > In a Man-in-the-Middle (MITM) attack, an adversary intercepts communication between two parties, allowing them to **eavesdrop** on or **manipulate** the exchanged data.
 By impersonating one or both parties, the attacker can capture sensitive information and potentially alter the communication without detection.

+Therefore in current Case 5:
+* Authentication is **not present**: B does not know that A's public key belong to A
+* Integrity is **not present**: MITM attack allows T to pose as A to B and as B to A and tamper with the message exchanged
+* Confidentiality is **present**: same reason as above

 There are **two solutions** to avoid the MITM attack: to utilise symmmetric key cryptography or to rely on Certificate Authority.